Couple Has Sex In Domino's Pizza, Then Justice Is Served

 A saucy couple accused of having sex in a Domino’s pizza had their fates delivered in court on Thursday.

-Daniella Hirst, 29, pleaded guilty to public indecency and Craig Smith, 31, was found guilty in absentia because he was already incarcerated for another crime, the BBC reported.
+Daniella Hirst, 29, pleaded guilty to outraging public decency and Craig Smith, 31, was found guilty in absentia because he was incarcerated for another matter, the BBC reported.

 The two were caught on closed circuit TV getting heated during February at a Domino’s in Scarborough, England.
 The video (portions of which can be seen below) exhibited in the court first showed the pair ordering food, simulating sex with a cone, and then Hirst performing oral sex on Smith, the outlet noted.
 Then the two had intercourse against the counter.